stowler/brainwhere/README.md

     ### If that worked, just install from github:
     sudo git clone https://github.com/stowler/brainwhere.git
     ### If you received an error about "git not found", install git and try again: http://git-scm.com/downloads

 NB: As in these installation instructions, you may notice that the source code is structured and commented for users who have a wide range of comfort with scripting.
-It can be inefficient, but I use this repository to make science *and* train new imagers, which isn't always pretty.
+I use this repository to make science *and* train new imagers, which doesn't produce the prettiest, most reliable code.